ravindarnayakbhukya/TeluguWebGuru/README.md

 # TeluguWebGuru
-TeluguWebGuru is a Website to learn Software Technologies.
+TeluguWebGuru is a website to learn Software Technologies.
 Users must have to login with valid credentials so that they can enroll into the courses in which they are interested in.

 Key skills/exoertise involved: HTML, CSS, JavaScript, Database